noobymatze/wrpc/README.md

 should do or what the actual failure modes could be, but how to translate those failure modes into a technical standard.
 Yes, that's part of our job, but I don't think it should be to that extend and especially not during that kind of meeting.
+Also, just describing an API without the help of continually generating server and client code, to keep them in sync is unnecessarily tedious.
+Our job is to automate everything, why aren't we?

-I envision a meeting like that, where backend, frontend and product people describe the contract in unison and then frontend developers generate heaps of code to interface with the backend server and backend developers generate heaps of code to interface with the frontend and than just get on with their lives.
+I envision a meeting, where backend, frontend and product people describe the contract in unison in this language and then frontend developers generate heaps of code to interface with the backend server and backend developers generate heaps of code to interface with the frontend and some developer may even generate heaps of documentation for product people and than all involved just get on with their lives.

 TODO: Why not OpenAPI or gRPC.

+One unified CLI, no custom templates (they always end up in more discussion), no YAML, good support for union types, to be continued.

 ## Language